Design Patterns for MOOCs (Massive Open Online Courses)

 Start date: March 2014 and running until April 2014

 The goals of the project have been to explore, define and articulate the emerging design principles and patterns that underpin the development and delivery of massive open online courses, and to demonstrate them by the application to the design of new MOOCS.
-The context of the proposal is multidimensional in that it will incorporate input from diverse but complimentary perspectives that will include designers, deliverers, researchers, learners and tutors who are engaged in MOOCS and Open and Distance Learning more broadly.
+The context of the proposal has been multidimensional and incorporated input from diverse but complimentary perspectives that has included designers, deliverers, researchers, learners and tutors who are engaged in MOOCS and Open and Distance Learning more broadly.